TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-makeimmediatepayment.md

 ## **Recommended steps**

-Once you have verified your account type, follow the steps below to make an immediate payment.
+After you verify your account type, follow the steps below to make an immediate payment.

 ### **How to pay if you have Microsoft Online Service Program**